PeterCamilleri/CX16/quirks/process.md

 of the transistors are charged "up" to a lower voltage too, lower supply voltages result in a savings in current too.

-This is so dramatic, it's worth seeing in a chart:
+This is so dramatic, it's worth seeing this chart again:

 ![Current vs Speed by Voltage](./CurrentvSpeed.png)